mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 One of the major cost increases was in electrical engineering.
 In late 2021, I switched electrical engineering vendors, as the previous vendor was struggling to keep up with TinyPilot's workload.
 The new vendor is a larger agency with significantly more capacity, but they also charge three times the hourly rate as the previous vendor.

-The ongoing chip shortage forced us into costly redesigns, which ballooned both our cost of electrical engineering hours and raw materials.
-We'd have to redesign a circuit board before we exhausted our existing supply, and that meant paying a premium to expedite everything and wasting components.
+The ongoing chip shortage forced us into costly redesigns, which bloated costs for both engineering hours and raw materials.
+We were frequently in a race to redesign a circuit board before we ran out of our existing version, so we paid a premium to expedite everything and wasted leftover components.

-TinyPilot's profit in the fourth quarter of the year was $28.6k, which is $9.5k per month.
-That's a healthy profit, and I expect that to be representative of the upcoming year.
-The investments we made in 2022 will allow us to increase scale and reduce costs in 2023.
-Our electrical engineering and materials cost should drop drastically now that our manufacturing process has matured and we have a healthy inventory.
+We finally escaped the redesign treadmill in September, so I'm hopeful that our fourth quarter results will be reflective of the coming year.
+Our profit was $28.6k for the quarter, which is $9.5k per month.
+If I can sustain that for 2023, I'll be happy.

 ### TinyPilot got a new website

-When I launched TinyPilot in 2020, I told myself the website and logo were just placeholders until I found out if there was any demand for the product.
-Then, things took off so quickly that I never had time to replace it.
+When I launched TinyPilot in 2020, I told myself the website and logo were just placeholders.
+Then, things took off so quickly that I never had time to replace them.

 In 2022, I finally hired a design agency to develop a new logo and redesign the website.